 Step 1: Make a List of Your Family’s Favorite Meals

-- Use your resources.
-If you are feeding others besides yourself, then interview them.
+- Interview your family.
 Mine give me the wonderful, “I don’t know”, so I narrow it down and ask them to give me their favorite Breakfast, Lunch, and Dinner.
 Give them ideas to get their brains moving.

 Step 2: Decide on a weekly, bi-weekly, or monthly method